jtng3/tozny-rock-paper-scissors-game/README.md

 Round “1” Judged!
 ```

-## Questions to ponder
+## Questions to consider
-What if when playing the specified round number entered in the CLI command already exists?
-Should the game moves be overwritten?
+What should happen if a move has already been submitted for the specified round number entered in the CLI command?
+Should the game moves be overwritten, or should an error message be displayed?
+(This can be handled by querying the database for an existing move for that round before writing a new move to the database.)
+What if a player other than Alice or Bruce submits a move for a round that Alice and Bruce are playing?